 Faculty at Meredith are invested in your success.
 If you are having trouble in a class, talk to your professor about it.
 Get tips directly from the source on what you can do to improve your performance.

-Faculty and student advisors are here to help.
+Faculty and student advisers are here to help.
 Use their guidance to make decisions about what classes to take and when to avoid unnecessarily heavy course load.
-Approaching your academic planning with your advisors' assistance will help you achieve academic balance.
+Approaching your academic planning with your advisers' assistance will help you achieve academic balance.

-Academic & Career Planning offers assistance with study skills and academic success, assessments of your strengths and abilities, and academic coaching to help students succeed.
+The Office of Academic Advising offers assistance with study skills and academic success, assessments of your strengths and abilities, and academic coaching to help students succeed.

 The Learning Center is an academic support program on campus that provides free one-on-one peer tutoring.

 Sometimes academic difficulty is the result of a personal hardship.
 The Counseling Center offers students support or assistance with academic or personal problem solving.
 All Counseling Center services are free and confidential.